Lab Contract

 g.
 English is the designated language of science.
 Consequently, it is an expectation that all verbal communication within the lab or any research-related environment where one represents the lab (such as seminars, conferences, etc.) is conducted in English.

 h.
 Students delivering a poster or talk at internal or external conferences are required to adhere to submission deadlines specified by the Lab P.I.
 (Refer to Section 8).
 The same abstract is not permitted for presentation at different external conferences, although it may be allowed for internal conferences.
 Abstracts must be approved by the PI a minimum of 10 days in advance and distributed to all co-authors 7 days prior.
-Poster/Slides need to be approved by the PI 7 days in advance and circulated to co-authors 5 days in advance.
-Failure to comply may lead to withdrawal from the conference.
+Final Poster/Slides need to be approved by the PI 7 days in advance and circulated to co-authors 5 days in advance.
+Failure to comply will lead to withdrawal from the conference and loss of reimbursements.

 i.
 Staff members are obligated to work in person 8 hours per weekday, inclusive of a 0.5-hour lunch break.
 Any requests for early dismissal require confirmation from the PI and permission from the Department Chair.
 Timecards must be promptly submitted either on Friday afternoon or by Monday at 9 am.
 In the case of salary staff, timecards need to be submitted for sick or vacation time.